Better use your business brain and achieve better business results...

 A bit like a remote toy helicopter struggles to take off after it’s been flown a few times.

 It pays to respect your limitations rather than fight them.

 Because you have so many demands on your time and attention...

-...because you want your firm to succeed in an increasingly competitive business world...
+...because you want to succeed in business in an increasingly competitive business world...

 ...because it really pays to know much more about how to make the most of your business brain...

-...here are four helping hands to get you going and help you build a better business brain and build better results for your firm:
+...here are four helping hands to get you going and help you build a better business brain and build better business results: